meltano/meltano/docs/docs/guide/advanced-topics.md

 We hope the community continue to test these out and push the integration further.
 Please open any issues or features requests related to the wrapper on [MeltanoLabs/tap-airbyte-wrapper](https://github.com/MeltanoLabs/tap-airbyte-wrapper).

-### Will this be able to run on Meltano Cloud?

-We don't currently have plans for supporting Airbyte, or other container based connectors, in Meltano Cloud.

-If this is something you’re interested in, please reach out to us via the [Meltano Cloud Waitlist](https://meltano.com/cloud/) or on [Slack](https://meltano.com/slack).